Locally Compact Quantum Groups. A von Neumann Algebra Approach: The dual

-We know from Section 1 that the operator $K$ is essentially the map $\Lambda_\psi(x)\mapsto \Lambda_\psi(S(x)^*)$.
-A simple (formal) argument then shows that the map $\Lambda_\varphi(x)\mapsto \Lambda_\varphi(S(x^*))$ is essentially the operator $K^*$.
-So, we expect that the map $\hat\Lambda(y)\mapsto \hat\Lambda(y^*)$ will be nothing else but the operator $K$.
+We know from Section~\ref{Section2} that the operator~$K$ is essentially the map $\Lambda_\psi(x)\mapsto \Lambda_\psi(S(x)^*)$.
+A~simple (formal) argument then shows that the map $\Lambda_\varphi(x)\mapsto \Lambda_\varphi(S(x^*))$ is essentially the operator $K^*$.
+So we expect that the map $\widehat\Lambda(y)\mapsto \widehat\Lambda(y^*)$ will be nothing else but the operator~$K$.
 It does not seem to be easy to prove this result exactly.
-In the next section, we will find a way around this problem by (in some sense) 'redefining' these maps (see Remark 4.10).
-We will then also take up again the argument that we sketch here in the proof of Lemma 3.12 (see the proof of Theorem 4.11). \snl For the moment, there is no need to get this more precise result.
-Indeed, if we combine all the previous results, we find that $\goth A$ is a left Hilbert algebra and this is what we need.
-Then we can use the general procedure to construct a faitful normal semi-finite weight from a left Hilbert algebra (sse Chapter VII in [T3]) and we will arrive at the following theorem.
+In the next section, we will f\/ind a~way around this problem by (in some sense) `redef\/ining' these maps (see Remark~\ref{4.10}).
+We will then also take up again the argument that we sketch here in the proof of Lemma~\ref{3.12} (see the proof of Theorem~\ref{4.11}).

+For the moment, there is no need to get this more precise result.
+Indeed, if we combine all the previous results, we f\/ind that $\mathfrak A$ is a~left Hilbert algebra and this is what we need.
+Then we can use the general procedure to construct a~faithful normal semi-f\/inite weight from a~left Hilbert algebra (see Chapter~VII in~\cite{T3}) and we will arrive at the following theorem.